krunch3r76/gc__enhanced_completion/README.md

 $ git pull && ./install.sh
 ```
 - installs the completion engine to $HOME/.local/share/bash-completion/completions/gc_golem (if file is absent or version different)
-- updates .bashrc automatically load the completion engine [optional] if needed
+- updates .bashrc to automatically load the completion engine [optional] if needed

 ### manually install
 ```